 Because when the ancient Celts were sat around on stones and inventing the language, some 2,000 years ago; they must have known how good it would sound when snarled by David R Edwards over a drum machine and a bass guitar.

 But when you hear Datblygu, you hear the language as a living, breathing, snorting beast – something which fizzes and rages and soothes.
-Something which expresses emotions and ideas about Wales; and says them in a way which can’t be said in English.
+Something which expresses emotions and ideas about Wales; and says them in ways that can’t be said in English.
 But you don’t need to speak Welsh.

-The attitude behind the songs can be understood by anyone who’s felt disconnected from Welsh culture – whether it’s the cosy world of Welsh language media, the twee traditions of the Eisteddfod or the BBC Wales wasteland of Owen Money and Aled Jones and Jamie Owen and Mal Pope and…
+The attitude and emotion of the songs can be understood by anyone who’s felt disconnected from Welsh culture – whether it’s the cosy world of Welsh media, the twee traditions of the Eisteddfod or the BBC Wales wasteland of Owen Money and Aled Jones and Jamie Owen and Mal Pope and…

 Datblygu, (Welsh for ‘develop’ or ‘developing’), was started in 1982 while David was still at school in Aberteifi, Ceredigion.
 At first it was him and instrumentalist T Wyn Davies, before Patricia Morgan joined in 1984.

 People say that singing in Welsh was a political statement, but I never looked at it like that.
 To me, it was just the most natural thing in the world.
 It’s what I spoke at home, it’s my mother tongue.
 So it wasn’t a statement – it was just the language I spoke; what I felt most comfortable with.

 I’m biased because it’s my first language, but I do think it’s a more beautiful language than English; it works well for lyrics and poetry.
 And I feel that I can say more in Welsh than I can using English.